 When I was younger I would just watch, running in and out of the kitchen trying to grab a taste while enjoying the hum of Mom and Grandma talking while cooking apples.
 As I grew older I started to help.
 First we would wash the apples – Grandma always wanted to wash them at least two times.
 Then we’d quarter them, cut out the cores, chop them into smaller pieces and cook them in large kettles.

 Mom loves thick applesauce and growing up under her tutelage, I of course do too!
-Since it’s the style I prefer, my method results in a really thick applesauce.
-By cooking the apples dry and continually pouring off the water that cooks out, you’re left with a rich, thick applesauce full of flavor.
-But be warned: store bought applesauce holds nothing over homemade as it’s usually runny and lacking in flavor.
+Since it’s the style I prefer, my method results in really thick applesauce.
+By cooking the apples dry and continually pouring off the water that cooks out, you’re left with rich, thick applesauce full of flavor.
+But be warned: store-bought applesauce holds nothing over homemade as it’s usually runny and lacking in flavor.
 So once you make this recipe, you may never be able to buy the stuff from the store again.

 My mom was always partial to making her homemade applesauce using Yellow Transparent apples, but they’re really hard to find.
 Don’t worry: no specific type of apple has to be used to make a delicious applesauce.
 And unlike my upbringing, you don’t need bucketfuls either.
 During the fall, orchards are harvesting exceptional varieties of apples and I love to use all different kinds to make a small batch of applesauce.

 Nothing could be better than using this in a delicious cake (coming next week!) or eating as a slushy, frozen treat during the middle of winter.